Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production: Interplay between SQDB and Zero EPR

 By denoting $S=VQ$ and checking its unitarity we complete the proof. \end{proof} \begin{remark} The matrix $S$ is not unique here.
 In fact, the matrix $V'=VO$ with any real orthogonal matrix $O$ will also give the same Autonne--Takagi factorization.
 On the other hand, for each sector, the $W$ matrix can always be replaced by $W_{2}(\theta) \coloneq 2^{-1/2} $ for any $\theta\in \mathbb{R}$ such that we still have $W^{\T}(\theta)I_{2}W(\theta)=\sigma_{x}$ and the unitarity $W(\theta)^{\ast}W(\theta)=I_{2}$. \end{remark}

-\begin{theorem} A QMS $\mathcal{T}$ generated by $\mathcal{L}$ satisfies SQDB if it admits a special representation that both satisfies TC condition (Definition \ref{def_tc}) and leads to vanishing quantum EPR (Definition \ref{def_epr}). \end{theorem} \begin{proof} We enter the representation mentioned in the assumption and from the expression of EPR \eqref{quantum_epr} we have
+\begin{theorem} A QMS $\mathcal{T}$ generated by $\mathcal{L}$ satisfies SQDB if it admits a special representation that satisfies the TC condition (Definition \ref{def_tc}) and whose corresponding quantum EPR (defined in Definition \ref{def_epr}) vanishes. \end{theorem} \begin{proof} We enter the representation mentioned in the assumption and from the expression of EPR \eqref{quantum_epr} we have

 for all $i,j\in \{1,2,...,\dim\mathcal{H}\}$.
 Because this representation is TC, we have

 Equation \eqref{sigma_0} implies $\rho_{i}|(e_{j},L_{k}e_{i})|^{2}=\rho_{j}|(e_{i},L_{k^{\ast}}e_{j})|^{2}$ and further $\rho_{i}|(e_{i},L_{k}^{\ast}e_{j})|^{2}=\rho_{j}|(e_{i},L_{k^{\ast}}e_{j})|^{2}$ for all $i,j\in \{1,2,...,\dim\mathcal{H}\}$.
 With \eqref{tc_app}, one deduces that